 Philadelphia Rolls are considered “cooked” when the salmon has been hot-smoked at 165°F or is in shelf-stable form.
 This makes it free of raw fish, and safe for consumption by pregnant women, children, and those who are immunocompromised.

 Philadelphia Rolls are named after Philadelphia cream cheese, the distinguishing ingredient in the roll.
-The roll was invented in the 1980s, when the owner of Japanese restaurant Tokio HeadHouse
+The roll was invented in the 1980s by the owner of Japanese restaurant called Tokio HeadHouse.

 More Sushi Recipes